Appendix: Inviscid Fluxes and Gradient Limiting

 regions of smooth flows.
 The run control file variable for setting this

-, and an example of its specification is shown below
+parameter is Kl, and an example of its specification is shown below

 (default shown).